© 2018 - International Centre for Investigative Reporting

 In November 2014, the Federal Executive Council approved N9 billion for the purchase of 750, 000 clean cook stoves and 18,000 wonder bags to rural women.
 Unfortunately, more than three years after, the clean cook stoves have not been distributed.

-The contract for the supply of clean stove was given to Integral Renewable Energy Services Limited but the Ministry of Environment later cancelled the contract in June 2015 after it complained that the contractor failed to deliver the required quantity despite receiving a mobilisation fee of N1.3 billion.
-Following the cancellation, the contractor sued the Ministry of Environment.
+The contract for the supply of clean stove was given to Integral Renewable Energy Services Limited but the Ministry of Environment later cancelled the contract in June 2015.
+The ministry said that the contractor failed to deliver the required quantity despite receiving a mobilisation fee of N1.3 billion.
+Following the cancellation, the contractor sued the Ministry of Environment for violation of the contract.

 The contractor already imported a certain quantity of the clean cook stoves before the contract was terminated.
 Follow the Money, a non-governmental organisation, confirmed that the contractor imported only 45,000 clean cook stoves, which were kept at the Velodrome of the National Stadium, Abuja.